cu-mkp/research-teaching-companion/content/resources/activity-sheets/azurite-assignment.md

-# Skillbuilding: Preparing and Painting with Azurite
+# Azurite: Grinding, Washing, and Painting

 >_The Making and Knowing Project, Columbia University_<br>
 _Last updated 2022-11-30 by NJR_<br>